ehassaan/ducklab/README.md

 ## 🧐 About <a name = "about"></a>

-DuckLab provides in-browser, SQL notebook experience for adhoc data analysis.
-It uses duckdb-wasm to process your data within browser.
+DuckLab provides local SQL notebook experience for adhoc data analysis.
+It uses DuckDB to process your data within browser and VS Code.
 No data leaves your machine.

 ## 🏁 Getting Started <a name = "getting_started"></a>